adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 I = \left[\begin{matrix} i_{xx} & 0 & 0 \\ 0 & i_{yy} & 0 \\ 0 & 0 & i_{zz} \end{matrix}\right] \tag{12}
 $$

-The $$-\boldsymbol\omega \times (I\boldsymbol\omega)$$ term is not a torque; it is the price of writing Newton's law in a rotating frame.
-It is what makes the rotational dynamics nonlinear and coupled.
+The $$-\boldsymbol\omega \times (I\boldsymbol\omega)$$ term is what you pay for writing the equation in a rotating frame rather than an inertial one.
+Nothing external produces it, and it is where the nonlinearity and the coupling between axes come from.

-*(A common slip is to attribute the equations of motion to Newton's third law.
-The third law shows up only in the rotor reaction torque of §2 — the equations themselves are the second law plus Euler's equation.)*

 ## Expanded, in scalars